jasonLwwe/conf-files/README.md

 conf-files
 ==========
-bash config files for use on jenkins boxes
+bash config files for use on Jenkins boxes.